Coming Soon to AppExchange — 2026

 What Comes Out

 Auto-saved records.
-When a user picks dates and clicks Save, one record is created per date on the object you specified, each linked to the current record via the Lookup field.
-Turn on "Load Existing Dates" to show previously saved dates as pre-selected on the calendar.
+When a user picks dates and clicks Save, one record is created per date (or per date range if endDateField is configured) on the object you specified, each linked to the current record via the Lookup field.
+Turn on preloadExistingDates to show previously saved dates as pre-selected on the calendar.
 The component uses an additive save — it creates new records but does not delete existing ones.

 1